-The Company manages its long-term dilution goal by limiting the number of shares subject to equity awards that it grants annually, commonly referred to as burn rate.
-Burn rate shows how rapidly a company is depleting its shares reserved for equity compensation.
-Burn rate is defined as the number of shares granted under the Company's equity incentive plans divided by total common shares outstanding at the end of the year.
-Over the past three fiscal years, the Company's annual burn rate has averaged 5.2%.
-The Compensation Committee believes that this burn rate has been within the range granted by its peer companies and is reasonable from a competitive standpoint.
+Burn Rate.
+As noted above, the Company mitigates dilution in part by engaging in an annual planning process that carefully analyzes our burn rate.
+The burn rate shows how rapidly a company is depleting its shares reserved for equity compensation and is defined as the number of shares granted under the Company's equity incentive plans divided by total common shares outstanding at the end of the year.
+Over the past five fiscal years, the Company's annual burn rate has averaged 4.9%.
+During our annual planning process and prior to making any grants, we review our burn rate and compare it to our peer companies.
+Our goal is to ensure that our burn rate is within the range granted by our peer companies and is reasonable from a competitive standpoint.